 Arkos Tracker 2 has a powerful support for sound effects.
-They are managed in a different way as Arkos Tracker 1, to be even more simple to use.
+They are managed in a different way than Arkos Tracker 1, to be even more simple to use.

 The sound effects must be composed in a separate song, and each instruments can then be exported as sound effects, at the desired frequency.
 This allows to use the same sound effect set among multiple songs (or to be used even without music), thing that was not possible with Arkos Tracker 1.

 Creating the sound effects

 - Create a new song or use the default one when launching AT2.
 It is advised to use a song specific to the sfxs!
 Do not use a subsong, it would not be as handy, and sometimes less efficient.

 - Make sure the subsong has the right PSG parameters.
 Especially, makes sure the PSG frequency is the right one.
 To do that: Edit > Song properties.

 - Create as many instruments as there are sound effects.
 Don't worry if you don't use them all: you will indicate what sound effects are actually used, on export.